 An Insurance Agency in Action

 Let’s take the example of an insurance agency.
 They experience high customer demand at the beginning and end of the month.
-Clients often rush to renew policies or file claims before deadlines.
+A client often rushes to renew policies or file claims before deadlines.

 To manage this, the agency first analyzes patterns of business activity.
 The data shows peaks during the last week of every month.
 Using this insight, they implement differential charging.